JS2IIU-MH/ADIFUtils/README.md

 Show ADIF data on GUI, tkinter treeview widget.
 This sample reads csv file converted from original ADIF (*.adi) file by `adif_to_dataframe.py` module.

+- ADIF files cannot be read by this application in their entirety.
+Therefore, *.adi files must be read in with adif_to_dataframe.py and converted to csv format.
+- Specify the path to the csv file to be read in the variable sample_csv in adif_to_dataframe.py.
+- The application is just listed in Treeview.
+Other functions will be developed in the future.

 <div style="text-align:center">
 <img src="doc/adif_treeview.png" width=650>
 </div>